 Alexander the Great’s army took a primitive kind of cookie in their many attempts, gobbling them as a fast pick-me-up after trouncing and pillaging cities in their own path, around the year 327 BC.
 As they became adopted by much of Europe, there are many documents referring to what is currently our contemporary biscuits (but no Oreos).
 Fast forward into the seventh century.
 Persians (currently Iranians) cultivated sugar and started creating hamburgers and cookie-type sweets.
 The Chinese, always hoping to be first to the party, used honey and baked smallish cakes over an open flame in pots and tiny ovens.
 From the sixteenth century they created the cookie cookie, occasionally substituting abundant walnuts.
 Asian immigrants brought these biscuits to the New World, and they joined our growing list of popular variants.

 In the Middle East and the Mediterranean, this newfound concoction found its way into Spain during the Crusades, and as the spice trade improved, due to explorers such as Marco Polo, fresh and flavorful versions developed together with new baking methods.
 After it hit France, well, we understand how French bakers loved desserts and pastries.
 Cookies were added to their growing repertoire, and from the end of the 14th century, an individual could purchase small filled wafers across the streets of Paris.
 Recipes started to look in Renaissance cookbooks.
-Most were simple creations made out of butter or lard, honey or molasses, sometimes including nuts and raisins.
+Most were simple creations made out of butter or lard, honey or molasses, sometimes including nuts, Squirrel Removal, and raisins.
 But when it comes to food, easy isn’t in the French language, so their nice pastry chefs raised the bar with Madeleines, macaroons, piroulines and meringue topping the list.

 Biscuits (really hardtack) became the ideal traveling food, since they stayed fresh for extended periods.
 For centuries, a “ship’s biscuit,” which some described as an iron-like feel, was aboard any boat that left port since it might last for the whole voyage.
 (Hopefully you had powerful teeth which would also last.)